melontini/andromeda-wiki/docs/blocks/README.md

 3. Hook up a hopper or just right click with eggs in your hand.
 4. Now wait...

-All vanilla eggs are supported, excluding spawn eggs.
+All vanilla eggs are supported, including spawn eggs (modded spawn eggs are supported as long as they use or extend the SpawnEggItem class).

 It has some additional settings: